 Today, employers are more interested in the social aspect of their applicants while in school than their grades, because that is the basic area where students have the opportunity to be exposed to the intricacies of teamwork.
 It may be the student union, throwing a party or contest, organizing an event or talkshow on campus, even coordinating a religious gathering, etc. Basically any position that involves some level of “working with people” to achieve a shared interest.

-When we are Me—oriented, we find it difficult to trust, depend on or work with others to achieve a common Goal, be it a company’s, or starting a group project, joint venture or business, etc. We want to be the ONLY CEO/ Boss/ Beneficiary/ Awardee.
-We don’t want to split the profit, the prestige or share the glory.
+When we are me-oriented, we find it difficult to trust, depend on or work with others to achieve a common goal, be it a company’s goal, or starting a group project, joint venture or business, etc. We want to be the ONLY CEO/ Boss/ Beneficiary/ Awardee.
+We don’t want to share the glory and prestige or split the profit!
 Our self-centered ambitions fuels envy and we become competitive instead of cooperative.
-We feel we’d be more productive if we worked alone (just like in school).
+We feel we’d be more productive if we worked alone—just like in school.

 Are you familiar with these amazing quotes: